Tips for Beginners | Visitor Information

 How long is the concert?

-It varies, but most orchestra concerts are about 90 minutes to two hours long, with an intermission at the halfway point.
+It varies, but most classical concerts are about 90 minutes to two hours long, with an intermission at the halfway point.
+Our free outdoor concerts are usually about an hour, and Family/Pops Concerts may be about an hour to 90 minutes long, with an intermission at the halfway point.

 Can I take pictures?